 - The ability to see through to the operations below – important for the surge tank.

-Instead of replacing the old railing around the surge tank, it was determined that the floor should extend over the surge tank.
-This would be cost effective, safe, and would maximize the space within the pump house.
-A pull-up access hatch was added (outlined in black) for maintenance to the tank.
+Instead of replacing the old railing around the surge tank, we determined that the floor should extend over the surge tank.
+This would be cost-effective, safe, and would maximize the space within the pump house.
+A pull-up hatch was added (outlined in black) for maintenance access to the tank.

 The ship ladder was removed and fully refurbished.
 The fabrication group added a handrail for safe passage to the lower level.
-A locking gate and railing were installed adjacent to the stairs to prevent accidental falls to the lower level.
+We installed a locking gate and railing adjacent to the stairs to prevent accidental falls to the lower level.
 All metal surfaces were hot-dip galvanized for long-term resistance to corrosion and rust.
-A removable fiberglass grate over the end portion of the stairs provides a platform for boiler maintenance.
+A removable grate over the end portion of the stairs provides a platform for boiler maintenance.

-The improvements to the pump house ensure that all staff and members are able to perform regular duties in a safe environment.
+The improvements to the pump house ensure that all staff and members can perform regular duties in a safe environment.

-The piping in the pump house was in need of replacement for many reasons.
-The condition, past materials used, and method in which the pipes were secured were all less than optimal.
-At least one expert identified the pump house piping as the one thing “that would keep them up at night”, when asked.
+The piping in the pump house needed to be replaced for many reasons.
+The condition, past materials used, and pipe mounts were all less than optimal.
+When asked, one expert identified the pump house piping as the “thing that would keep them up at night”.

-Lee Contracting was also hired for pipe fitting.
-A large portion of the existing 6″ patchwork PVC was replaced with new, stronger Schedule 80 pipe, properly secured, and all associated fixtures and mounts were replaced.
-Issues with a prior installation of copper pipe were corrected.
-New flanges and a butterfly valve (for water diversion to the boiler) were installed.
-Loose-hanging black pipes (slide water feeds) were replaced with properly secured copper pipe.
+We also hired Lee Contracting for pipe fitting.
+A large portion of the existing 6-inch patchwork PVC was replaced with stronger Schedule 80 pipe, properly secured, and we replaced all associated fixtures and mounts.
+We corrected issues with a prior installation of copper pipe, then installed new flanges and a butterfly valve (for water diversion to the boiler).
+We replaced loose-hanging black pipes (slide water feeds) with properly secured copper pipes.
 A new stainless steel water pump for the slides replaced the old cast iron model.

-Finally, a new sump pump was installed to replace the 15+ year old unit still in service (beginning to show signs of failure).
+Finally, we installed a new sump pump to replace the 15+ year old unit still in service (beginning to show failure).